FinalsClub/djKarma/README.md

 Karma Notes is a free and open note sharing platform that is designed to get students to share notes and educational materials with the academic community.
-Students share notes and, in return, can then view or find notes that others had submitted.
+Students share notes and, in return, can then view or find notes that others have submitted.

 Dependencies
 ----------------